This page covers the history of the seniors competitions and provides information regarding format and regulations covering each event.

 This shield is awarded by the seniors committee to the senior member who has shown commitment, support and made a consistent contribution to the image, well being, promotion and development of the senior section.

 Awarded to the member with the highest points aggregate based on medal placings throughout the year.
-2017 Winner: Chris Smith
+2018 Winner: Tony Brinkley

 Matches to be arranged by mutual agreement on or before the dates published.
 Each player is responsible for contacting his opponent.